 The following is a summary of some of the general terms of our charter and bylaws that we expect to be in effect upon completion of this offering.
 You should read our charter and bylaws and the applicable provisions of Maryland law for complete information on our charter and bylaws.
-Our Board has authorized and approved the Fifth Amended and Restated Bylaws, effective as of and conditioned upon the closing of this offering.
-Our Board has also approved, conditioned upon the execution of the underwriting agreement providing for the purchase by the underwriters of the shares of our common stock in this offering, the filing with the SDAT of articles supplementary relating to Subtitle 8 of Title 3 of the MGCL, as described below.
-The following summary is not complete and is subject to, and qualified in its entirety by reference to, the provisions of our charter and bylaws, as they will be in effect upon completion of this offering, which are filed as exhibits to the registration statement of which this prospectus is a part, and the applicable provisions of the MGCL.
-See "Where You Can Find More Information."
+The following summary is not complete and is subject to, and qualified in its entirety by reference to, the provisions of our charter and bylaws, as they will be in effect upon completion of this offering, which are filed as exhibits to the registration statement of which this prospectus is a part, and the applicable provisions of the Maryland General Corporation Law, or the MGCL.
+See "Where You Can Find More Information"

-Election and Removal of Directors; Board of Directors
+Election and Removal of Directors: Board of Directors

-Our charter provides that the number of our directors may be established pursuant to our bylaws but may not be fewer than three nor more than 15.
-Our charter requires that so long as a class of our stock is listed for trading on a national securities exchange, a majority of our directors be "independent" in accordance with the rules and regulations of such exchange.
+Our charter provides that the number of our directors may be established pursuant to our Bylaws but may not be fewer than three nor more than 15.
+Our charter requires that a majority of our directors be "independent" in accordance with the rules and regulations of the New York Stock Exchange, or NYSE.

 At each annual meeting of our stockholders, our stockholders will elect each of our directors to serve until the next annual meeting of our stockholders and until his or her successor is duly elected and qualifies.
 Holders of shares of our common stock will have no right to cumulative voting in the election of directors.
 In uncontested elections, directors are elected by the affirmative vote of a majority of all the votes cast "for" and "against" each director nominee.
 In contested elections, directors are elected by a plurality of the votes cast.
-An election will be considered to be contested if: (i) our secretary has received notice that a stockholder has nominated or proposes to nominate one or more persons for election as a director, which notice complies or purports to comply with the requirements for advance notice of stockholder nominations set forth in our bylaws; and (ii) the nomination or proposed nomination has not been withdrawn at least 14 days prior to the date that our proxy statement with respect to the meeting at which such nomination or proposed nomination would be made is first released to stockholders and would thereby cause the number of nominees and proposed nominees to exceed the number of directors to be elected at the meeting, irrespective of whether such notice delivered to our secretary actually complies with the requirements for advance notice of stockholder.
+An election will be considered to be contested if: (i) our secretary has received notice that a stockholder has nominated or proposes to nominate one or more persons for election as a director, which notice complies or purports to comply with the requirements for advance notice of stockholder nominations set forth in our bylaws; and (ii) the nomination or proposed nomination has not been withdrawn at least 14 days prior to the date that our proxy statement with respect to the meeting at which such nomination or proposed nomination would be made is first released to stockholders and would thereby cause the number of nominees and proposed nominees to exceed the number of directors to be elected at the meeting, irrespective of whether such notice delivered to our secretary actually complies with the requirements for advance notice of stockholder nominations set forth in our bylaws or such nomination or proposed nomination is thereafter withdrawn by such stockholder.